x2-dmmd/x2/md/documents/sections.md

 :@mySection
 ```

 Statements that are not within a section are located in the global section predefined by the interpreter.
-The global section cannot be referenced, interacted, or called, as it is deleted as soon as the file is executed or imported.
+The global section cannot be referenced, interacted with, or called, as it is deleted as soon as the file is executed or imported.

 A section can also take arguments.
 Any variables separated by space and placed directly after the section name are considered arguments: